golemfactory/golem-docs/src/pages/docs/golem/overview/index.md

 The main or most typical benefit for the requestor is to have instant access to a very large pool of hardware.
 Instead of using local hardware, the requestor can use the IT resources available on the decentralized market.
 What's more one requestor can use the hardware from many providers at the same time.

-{% docnavigation title="See also" %}

 - More details on how the requestor works [here](/docs/golem/overview/requestor).

-{% /docnavigation %}

 ### How do Requestors and Providers interact?

 {% alert level="info" %}

 This is a simplified process description provided to illustrate the relationship between the provider and the requestor.
 The whole process is handled by Golem software Yagna and SDK.

 {% /alert %}